-An issue that can come up after someone breaks our trust is our own sense of lack for having trusted, for having allowed ourselves to be cheated.
+When someone breaks our trust we sometimes feel a sense of lack for having trusted, for having allowed ourselves to be cheated.
 It’s an element that is often overlooked, though it may have a deep effect.

 After the sailing disaster of 2015, I discovered I have to forgive myself for my imperfections as part of releasing the emotional charge that binds me to an untrustworthy person.
 Part of the solution came from examining the beliefs I held at the time of the betrayal.